Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Experiments

 \subsection{Ablation Study}

-To comprehensively investigate the influence of individual components within UCoT on its final performance, we conduct ablation experiments for upfront thought (UT), semantic loss $\mathcal{L}_{\text{sem}}$, and reward factor $\mathcal{R}$ under the compression ratio of 0.7.
+To comprehensively investigate the influence of individual components within UCoT on its final performance, we conduct ablation experiments for soft tokens, semantic loss $\mathcal{L}_{\text{sem}}$, and reward factor $\mathcal{R}$ under the compression ratio of 0.7.
 We remove each part separately during the executor training, specifically: (1) \textbf{w/o.
-UT} removes UT from the input to the executor.
-(2) \textbf{w/o.} $\mathcal{L}_{\text{sem}}$ trains the executor without semantic loss.
-(3) \textbf{w/o.} $\mathcal{R}$ removes the reward factor $\mathcal{R}$ from $\mathcal{L}_e$.
+ST} removes soft tokens from the input to the executor.
+(2) \textbf{w/o. $\mathcal{L}_{\text{sem}}$} trains the executor without semantic loss.
+(3) \textbf{w/o. $\mathcal{R}$} removes the reward factor $\mathcal{R}$ from $\mathcal{L}_e$.

-As shown in \tabref{tab:ablation}, incorporating UT as part of the input significantly improved the reasoning performance of executor during training.
-This indicates that the early thoughts output by the compressor can provide effective reasoning guidance for executor.
-Moreover, compared to the complete version, \textbf{w/o.} $\mathcal{L}_{\text{sem}}$ achieve higher reasoning performance for executor in some settings, but it cannot effectively complete the compression task for CoT, which is similar to the research results of \cite{xu2025softcot}.
-This reveals our speculation in Section \secref{section:3.2} about the importance of guiding large language models to fully utilize UT.
+As shown in \tabref{tab:ablation}, incorporating soft tokens as part of the input significantly improved the reasoning performance of executor during training.
+This indicates that the contextual CoT output by the compressor can provide effective reasoning guidance for executor.
+Moreover, compared to the complete version, \textbf{w/o. $\mathcal{L}_{\text{sem}}$} achieve higher reasoning performance for executor in some settings, but it cannot effectively complete the compression task for CoT, which is similar to the research results of \cite{xu2025softcot}.
+This reveals our speculation in Section~\ref{section:3.2} about the importance of guiding large language models to fully utilize soft tokens.
 Furthermore, the reward factor $\mathcal{R}$ further enhances the accuracy of the executor, which indicates that it effectively promotes the retention of the original executor's reasoning ability.